 I have a love of wild things and wild places, and a desire to exhibit the beauty that exists there.
 I make jewelry using plant material I’ve collected as my primary design element, and glass as the other component.
 Exploring jewelry as 2-dimensional, I find limitless possibilities for design using nothing but the plants I have scavenged.
 I see pendants as tiny canvases – within which I represent spectacularly intricate living things - in simple, but elegant design.
 The designs play off the color and texture of glass – maintaining the subtle and quiet beauty of the plants and flowers I showcase.
 Much of what I collect is headed for the mower – tiny flowers and weeds that for most of their lives go completely unnoticed.
 These same trodden plants take on a life of staggering beauty when given the opportunity to be examined.
 I hope they encourage a closer look.

 Skipping Lilies started as a brother/sister team, resulting from simple inspiration: a convergence of early stained-glass projects (monitored by an energetic Norwegian grandfather), a primal fondness for artistic pursuits and nostalgic jewelry, a biology degree (Kristin) that led her to work in such places as Antarctica & the Amazon Rainforest, & an engineering degree (Eric) to finesse it together.

-My renaissance-man brother stepped away in 2012, to pursue adventures in the world of engineering.
-Skipping Lilies now operates out of a tiny studio, that for a small portion of the day becomes my apartment.
+Skipping Lilies operates out of a tiny studio, that for a small portion of the day becomes my apartment.